mia-platform/documentation/docs/fast_data/configuration/single_view_creator/common.md

 # Single View Creator concepts

-The Single View Creator is the service that keeps the Single View updated with data retrieved from projections.
+The Single View Creator is the service that keeps the Single View updated with data retrieved from Projections.
 This service is available as a plugin or as a template:
 - plugin: it allows you to use the Single View Creator as a black-box.
 You just need to configure it through the Config Maps and environment variables
 - [template](#template): it gives you access to the source code of the Single View Creator, which will be hosted on a Git repository.
 You will need to update its dependencies and maintain the code.